poppinss/dumper/README.md

 ```

 - `showHidden`: When set to true, the non-enumerable properties of an object will be processed. **Default: `false`**.
 - `depth`: The depth at which to stop parsing nested values.
-The depth is shared among all tree like data structures.
-For example: Objects,Arrays,Maps and Sets. **Default: `5`**.
+The depth is shared among all tree-like data structures.
+For example: Objects, Arrays, Maps, and Sets. **Default: `5`**.
 - `inspectObjectPrototype`: Inspect prototype properties of an object.
-The non-enumerable properties of prototype are included by default. **Default: `false`**.
+The non-enumerable properties of the prototype are included by default. **Default: `false`**.
 - `inspectArrayPrototype`: Inspect prototype properties of an Array.
-This flag could be helpful for inspect prototype properties of extended arrays. **Default: `unless-plain-object`**.
+This flag could help inspect prototype properties of extended arrays. **Default: `unless-plain-object`**.
 The `unless-plain-object` object value will inspect the prototype when the prototype of the value is not the global `Object`.
 - `inspectStaticMembers`: Inspect static members of a class.
-Even though functions and classes are technically same, this config only applies to functions defined using the `[class]` keyword. **Default: `false`**.
+Even though functions and classes are technically the same, this config only applies to functions defined using the `[class]` keyword. **Default: `false`**.
-- `maxArrayLength`: Maximum number of members to process for Arrays, Maps and Sets. **Default: `100`**.
+- `maxArrayLength`: Maximum number of members to process for Arrays, Maps, and Sets. **Default: `100`**.
 - `maxStringLength`: Maximum number of characters to display for a string. **Default: `1000`**.

 ## Using Parser directly

-For advanced use-cases you may use the Parser directly and create a custom formatter on top of it.
+For advanced use cases, use the Parser directly and create a custom formatter on top of it.
 Following is an example of the same.
-Also, feel free to consult implementation of the existing formatters.
+Also, feel free to consult the implementation of the existing formatters.

 ```ts
 import { Parser } from '@poppinss/dumper'